Costs – general

 Cost of board and lodging

 The cost of accommodation in a casa particular starts at around 125 CUC (￡80) per week for a single room.
 Costs can be reduced by sharing.
+Self-catering may be an option in some casas.
 A single room with all meals and laundry may cost 175 CUC per week.
 A generous evening meal costs around 7 CUCs (￡5.00).

 Lunches in the street or at the hospital, generally paid for in pesos nacionales (the peso used by Cubans for everyday purchases), cost very little.